-- thoughts of suicide, - the presence and details of a plan, including the timing of when the person is going to carry it out, general history: including history of previous psychiatric problems, previous suicide attempts, living alone and previous suicide by a friend or family member, - insufficient internal and external resources (see below), - use of drugs or alcohol.
+- · thoughts of suicide, - the presence and details of a plan, including the timing of when the person is going to carry it out, general history: including history of previous psychiatric problems, previous suicide attempts, living alone and previous suicide by a friend or family member, - insufficient internal and external resources (see below), - use of drugs or alcohol (which can lower inhibitions).

-If any of these risk factors present themselves, call Hospice and Palliative Care Manitoba immediately.
-If you cannot contact HPCM in person and you feel there is an imminent danger of suicide, contact the police or a crisis team, such as the Salvation Army Mobile Crisis Unit in Winnipeg, immediately.
-The next working day, contact HPCM and talk to one of the Program Coordinators.
-This will give you support, allow you to debrief and ensure there has been follow up for your client.
+If any of these risk factors present themselves, call Palliative Manitoba immediately.
+If you cannot contact PM in person and you feel there is an imminent danger of suicide, contact the police immediately.
+You can also call the Manitoba Suicide Line at 1-877-435-7170.
+The next working day, contact Palliative Manitoba.
+This will give you support, allow you to debrief and ensure there has been follow up.

-It is important to be aware that healthy grief responses in Phase 1 are very similar to the feelings of someone who may be suicidal.
-It is only once you assess the degree of risk and ask pointed questions about suicide that you may make a judgment about the possibility of suicide.
-Suicidal thoughts occur in the acute stage of crisis, but moral taboos might prevent people who are feeling suicidal from telling others about these feelings.
+It is important to be aware that grief responses can be very similar to the feelings of someone who may be suicidal.
+It is only once you assess the degree of risk and ask direct questions about suicide that you may make a judgment about the possibility of suicide.
+Suicidal thoughts can occur in the acute stage of crisis, but moral taboos might prevent people who are feeling suicidal from telling others about these feelings.

-When working with a client who is feeling suicidal, we need to:
+When working with a person who is feeling suicidal, we need to:

-- listen in order to understand his feelings, - define the causes of the suicidal feelings, - evaluate the client's situation, - explore resources available to the client, - acquire a no-suicide contract with the client, - debrief.
+- listen in order to understand their feelings. - define the causes of the suicidal feelings, - evaluate their situation, - explore resources available to the person, - acquire a no-suicide contract with the person, - debrief.